Derrick-Kimani/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd script displays the absolute path of the current working directory ls script displays the content of the current working directory
+pwd script displays the absolute path of the current working directory ls script displays the content of the current working directory cd script will take you back to home directory